 In your cup, it sort of resembles coffee—that is, it’s a brown, nearly opaque liquid.
 As for the taste, you can certainly tell that it’s healthy.
 Blended with hot water, Four Sigma Food’s Instant Reishi—a powder blended with star anise, mint leaf, licorice root, and stevia—smells vaguely like a diluted cup of miso soup and is surprisingly sweet (from the stevia) but isn’t all that different from a weak black tea.
 If you wanted to sip it during a work meeting (to balance out the stress said meeting might create), there’s no real funky fungi scent that would give you away.

-Looking for some other new wellness beverages to sip on?
-Get the low-down on the health benefits of bone broth and find out how matcha can give you a major boost.
+If you’re looking for some other new wellness beverages to sip on, get the low-down on the health benefits of bone broth and find out how matcha can give you a major boost.

 Loading More Posts...